Helicity Constraints To Soft Factor Of All Spin: Weinberg's soft factors

 \subsection{Resolutions}

-Before we proceed to the determination of the general expression of soft factors $S^{(0)}$, it is essential to introduce the boundary conditions of the soft factors in order to identify physical solutions of \eqref{commutation_0}. \emph{First, the high-energy boundary condition} $-$ Based on the principle idea of factorization, scale factorization only takes place if at least one of the particles involved in process is soft with negligible energy, therefore the soft factor has to vanish at the high energy limit. \emph{Second, the low-energy boundary condition} $-$ In the low energy region, amplitudes are known to be singular, and such singularity has to be carried from the soft factor with a pole of order one which comes from the additional propagator introduced by the action of attaching a particle.
+Before proceeding to the determination of the general expression of soft factors $S^{(0)}$, it is essential to introduce the boundary conditions of the soft factors.
+These boundary conditions are used to separate physical solutions from all solutions that satisfy the commutation relations \eqref{commutation_0}.
+These conditions are: \begin{itemize} \item \textit{high-energy boundary condition:} which is based on the principle idea of factorization.
+The factorization of the soft operator only takes place if the particles involved is soft with negligible energy.
+Therefore the soft factor has to vanish at the high energy limit. \item \textit{low-energy boundary condition:} which described the soft factor behavior at the low energy region.
+In that low energy region, the physical solutions are known to be singular with a pole of order one. \end{itemize} From \eqref{helicity_expression} it is easy to see that the set of partial differential equations associated to the helicity constraints are

-The set of partial differential equations corresponding to the helicity constraints are obtained by taking the helicity operator \eqref{helicity_expression} in the relation \eqref{commutation_0}.
-The equation that describes the soft particle dependence of $S^{(0)}$ is given by